ChameleonCloud/docs/source/technical/swift.rst

 Mounting Object Store as a File System
 ________________________________________

 .. tip:: Cloudfuse can upload objects up to 4GB.
-For larger objects, use the Swift CLI
+For larger objects, please use the Swift CLI.

 When logged into an instance using Chameleon-supported images, such as `CC-CentOS7 <https://www.chameleoncloud.org/appliances/1/>`_ and `CC-Ubuntu16.04 <https://www.chameleoncloud.org/appliances/19/>`_, you will see a directory called ``my_mounting_point`` which is a pre-mounted directory to your Chameleon Object Store at the same site of your instance.
 Each Object Store container that you have access to will appear as a subdirectory inside this mount.